In a Nutshell:

 Adjustability

 The Terrain Hopper is moderately adjustable.
-You can order the seat in either manual or electric configurations, and you can slide it back and forth like the seats in your car to make it a better overall fit for you.
+You can order the seat in manual or electric configurations and slide it back and forth like the seats in your car to improve its overall fit.

-The seat also rotates, which makes transfers into and out of the Terrain Hopper an easier proposition.
-To make things easier still, the roll bars on either side lift up and out of the way.
-Once you’re securely in place, you can pull them back down, buckle up and get ready to ride.
+The seat also rotates, making transfers into and out of the Terrain Hopper easier.
+The roll bars on either side lift up and out of the way to make things even easier.
+Once you’re securely in place, you can pull them back down, buckle up, and get ready to ride.

 Comfort

-Comfort-wise, it’s adequate, but not exceptional.
-This isn’t a chair you’ll want to lounge in, or take a nap in, but honestly, if you’re getting one of these, that’s probably the last thing on your mind.
-The major point is, it’s certainly comfortable enough to spend several hours riding the trails in.
+Comfort-wise, it’s adequate but not exceptional.
+This isn’t a chair you’ll want to lounge in or nap in, but if you’re getting one of these, that’s probably the last thing on your mind.
+The major point is that TerrainHopper wheelchairs are comfortable enough to ride the trails for several hours.

 Storage, Customization Options, and Extras

-While there are a fair number of high-value options available, including a lighting kit, sound kit, and even a winch and towing cable with a 1-ton capacity, the one area the Terrain Hopper comes up short on is onboard storage.
+While a fair number of high-value options are available, including a lighting kit, sound kit, and even a winch and towing cable with a 1-ton capacity, the Terrain Hopper falls short in onboard storage.

 We were a bit disappointed in that, given that it’s designed as an adventure chair, but it’s easy enough to find aftermarket storage solutions, so it’s not the end of the world.

 One thing that will blow you away is the color options available.
-There are thousands to choose from so you can get the exact aesthetic you’re looking for.
+There are thousands to choose from, so you can get your desired aesthetic.

 Not a Very Portable Machine

 There are two reasons the Terrain Hopper didn’t place higher on our list of finalists in the roundup review.
-The first, as we have discussed is the range of the stock model.
-That, of course, can be gotten around by investing in extra batteries.
+As we have discussed, the first is the stock model’s range.
+Of course, that can be overcome by investing in extra batteries.

 Unfortunately, there’s no getting around this unit’s lack of portability.
 It’s a hefty piece of equipment, weighing in at 350 pounds.
-Worse, it doesn’t come apart or break down into smaller, manageably sized pieces, so moving it from place to place is going to be a bit of a challenge.
+Worse, it doesn’t come apart or break down into smaller, manageably sized pieces, so moving it from place to place is a challenge.
 Your options are:

-There’s just no way you’re going to be able to fit this in the trunk of any car, hatchback, or SUV, so you’ll need to factor one of the above into your cost picture if you’re considering buying this model.
+You won’t be able to fit this in the trunk of any car, hatchback, or SUV, so if you’re considering buying this model, you’ll need to factor one of the above into your cost picture.

 Easy to Use and Fun to Drive

-With multiple control options available, however, there is a learning curve here, and you’ll need to spend some time practicing until you’ve mastered switching from one means of steering to the other, and to get a feel for the Terrain Hopper’s handling in general.
+With multiple control options available, however, there is a learning curve here, and you’ll need to practice until you’ve mastered switching from one means of steering to the other and to get a feel for the Terrain Hopper’s handling in general.

-It’s well worth taking the time though, and you’ll love every second of it.
+It’s well worth taking the time; you’ll love every second of it.

 Pros & Cons of the TerrainHopper